DSaunders/ExampleProfiler/README.md

 - Open a new Command Prompt window
 - Run `RunExampleApplication.bat` from the root folder

+The batch file first sets some environment variables (see below), before launching a simple Console Application.

-This will launch a simple Console Application, and the runtime will automatically load the profiler into the application.
-This happens automatically once the batch file has set some environment variables, the code in the Console Application has no knowledge of the profiler.
+The Console Application's runtime will automatically load the profiler, the code in this sample application has no knowledge of the profiler.

 Every 2 seconds, the sample application forces a Garbage Collection.
 The profiler will receive a notification for this, and write `Profiler: Garbage Collection` to the Console.